Playing a great golf course occasionally comes with a sense of trepidation.

 — Many golfers expect to find the Dye Course ranked as Barefoot’s scariest, but the vote here goes to the Fazio layout.
 The 467-yard, par 4 (that’s not a typo!) fifth hole is enough to ensure that Fazio Course’s place among Myrtle Beach’s most frightening rounds.

-— With its elevated fairways and expansive waste bunkers, Founders Club, which has been in superb condition throughout 2021, has enjoyed a rising profile.
+— With its elevated fairways and expansive waste bunkers, Founders Club has enjoyed a rising profile.
 Part of the layout’s appeal lies in its challenge as low handicappers relish the opportunity to play the unique design.

 — Prestwick Country Club is one of Myrtle Beach’s most popular layouts and architect PB Dye lived up to his family’s reputation for creating rugged challenges.
 The closing stretch at Prestwick, highlighted by the par 5 17th hole, is brawny for even the best of players.
 (Top photo #18 Green)